 Awardees must comply with all applicable federal labor laws and regulations, and with all requirements for state, and local laws and ordinances to the extent that such requirements do not conflict with federal laws.
 U.S. Treasury encourages recipients of ARPA funding to incorporate strong labor standards, including project labor agreements and community benefits agreements that offer wages at or above the prevailing rate.
-Potential applicants should become familiar with federal requirements and guidance specific to the Capital Projects Fund5 and State and Local Fiscal Recovery Funds.6
+Projects funded through Capital Projects Fund or State and Local Fiscal Recovery Funds will have requirements specific to those programs, some of which are specific to the size of the project.
+Potential applicants should become familiar with federal requirements and guidance specific to the Capital Projects Fund and the State and Local Fiscal Recovery Fund programs.4